jigish/slate/README.md

 The `default` directive follows the following format (tokens may be separated by any number of spaces):

-    default layout-name screen-configuration
+    default layout-or-snapshot-name screen-configuration

 Where:

-    layout-name = the name of the layout you want to default to screen-configuration = either "count:NUMBER_OF_SCREENS" or
+    layout-or-snapshot-name = the name of the layout or snapshot you want to default to screen-configuration = either "count:NUMBER_OF_SCREENS" or
                                   "resolutions:SEMICOLON_SEPARATED_LIST_OF_RESOLUTIONS"

-This directive will cause any screen configuration change (add monitor, remove monitor, screen resolution change) to trigger a search for a default layout.
-If the screen configuration matches one of the defaults set, the layout matching `layout-name` will be triggered.
+This directive will cause any screen configuration change (add monitor, remove monitor, screen resolution change) to trigger a search for a default layout or snapshot.
+If the screen configuration matches one of the defaults set, the layout or snapshot matching `layout-or-snapshot-name` will be triggered.
 For example:

     default myLayout count:2